ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/03-heapsort.md

 - Finally, when the heap is exhausted the internal array is sorted.

 ::: dsvis
-Here is a visualisation of the heapsort algorithm.
+Here is a visualisation of the Heapsort algorithm.

 <inlineav id="heapsortCON" src="Sorting/heapsortCON.js" script="DataStructures/binaryheap.js" name="Heapsort Slideshow"/>
 :::